FZJ-JSC/JUBE/docs/advanced.rst

    ---------+-----+------+------+-----
      submit |   3 |    0 |    0 |    3

-Every workpackage continue, but because there are no more additional operations there is no more work to be done.

 You had to run ``continue`` multiple times if not all ``done_file`` were written when running ``continue`` for the first time.

 .. index:: include